family dispute arbitration in Duncans Mills, California 95430

 Mark’s legal counsel emphasized Eileen’s expressed wishes in previous estate planning documents, which hinted at selling the land to fund charitable causes Mark supported.
 Conversely, Susan’s team highlighted her investments in reviving the vineyard, including a recent $150,000 improvement that boosted its market value and viability.

 Judge Li proposed a compromise that would honor both siblings’ interests.
 The final arbitration award, delivered in late April 2023, mandated the sale of the family home within six months, with proceeds split equally.
-The vineyard, however, was to be retained jointly, with Susan granted operational control but providing Mark with quarterly financial reports and a guaranteed minimum annual dividend of $50,000 for the next five years.
+The vineyard, however, was to be retained jointly, with Susan granted operational control but providing Mark at a local employer reports and a guaranteed minimum annual dividend of $50,000 for the next five years.

 Though initially hesitant, both Mark and Susan accepted the decision.
 The home was sold in October 2023 for $800,000, providing immediate liquidity for Mark.
 Meanwhile, Susan continued managing the vineyard, growing its reputation locally and preserving their mother’s legacy.